-Join a new crew of friends to island hop across the gorgeous Caribbean Leeward Islands and strengthen your diving and sailing skills in the process.
-Seek out and explore some of Caribbean’s most incredible treasures (above and below sea level!) on this unforgettable journey.Enroll Now Live Chat Schedule a Call
+The ultimate middle school scuba camp to strengthen your dive skills!
+Join a new crew of friends to island-hop across the Caribbean on a liveaboard adventure.
+Work on dive and sailing skills as you explore the Caribbean’s most incredible treasures (above and below the sea!) on this unforgettable voyage.Enroll Now Live Chat Schedule a Call Call Now

 “The three weeks were incredible.
 I met a lot of great people and got to dive three or even four times a day!
 We did so many cool things such as cliff jumping, hiking, water sports and so much more!
 It was a once in a lifetime experience and I recommend it to anyone who is looking for an awesome summer full of adventures.”
 Ewa, middle school alumna